Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-devs.md

 You can to reject a developer's request to register to the Dev Portal.
 Rejecting a developer will prevent them from accessing the Dev Portal.
 You can reject an registration request from the **Developers** tab.

-To reject a developer's registration request, follow these steps:
+To reject a developer's registration request, from the **Developers** tab follow these steps:

-1. From the **Developers** tab, find the request you want to reject.
+1. Find the request you want to reject.

 2. In the row for developer request you want to reject, click the {% konnect_icon cogwheel %} icon and choose **Reject** from the context menu.